Presymplectic geometry and Liouville sectors with corners and its monoidality: Sectional characterization of sectorial hypersurfaces

 which is a composition of two smooth maps and so smooth at $x$.
-This implies $f\circ \pi$ is smooth at $x$ again.
-This finishes the proof of smoothness $\pi \circ f$ for all smooth function $f: \cN_{H} \to \RR$.
-This proves that $\pi$ is smooth.
+This implies $f\circ \pi$ is smooth at $x$.
+This finishes the proof of smoothness $\pi \circ f$ for all smooth function $f: \cN_{H} \to \RR$ and hence proves that $\pi$ is smooth.

 Submersivity of $\pi$ is obvious by the above construction. \end{proof}